ThatGuyRightThere/processing_pysal/RAD_Levy.md

           * Python 2.7 will be used as QGIS does no support Python 3 yet.
           * Commented code that can easily be recreated
           * Users will only be able to select one method at a time
+          * New output layer of the results will be displayed.

 #### 3. Nonfunctional Requirements